fsmMLK/inkscapeLogicGates/README.md

 This tab is presented in two sections, *Signals* and *Boolean Expressions*.
 The first create signal nodes to add to your logic circuit.
 The second creates a text element with a boolean expression.

-**Font size:** Adjust the font size for both expression and signal labels.

 #### Create Signal section

 **Create signal:** Toggles the signal label creator.
 Check it draw it.